u3dreal/molecular-plus/README.md

 I cleaned up the code and moved the molecular+ panel to the physics section of blender, where it belongs.

-Added a n-panel to get fast access to setup / recalculation.
+Added an N-panel to get fast access to setup / simulation.

 More info on my website. http://q3de.com/research/molecular/